pyb2d/pyb2d/README.md

 ### Jupyter Games

-A medium blogpost about the jupyter integration of pyb2d.
+A [medium blogpost](https://medium.com/p/cda20dc15a21/edit) about the Jupyter integration of pyb2d.
 Disclaimer: The article was written @DerThorsten (the main author of pyb2d)

 [<img src="https://cdn-images-1.medium.com/max/2600/1*gXbeqCDvKyaRySdAX6SnKg.png" width="500">](https://medium.com/p/cda20dc15a21/edit).

 ### pythonbytes
+The pythonbytes podcast talked about the jupyter integration of pyb2d:

 [Episode #264: of pythonbytes  We're just playing games with Jupyter at this point](https://pythonbytes.fm/episodes/show/264/we-re-just-playing-games-with-jupyter-at-this-point)